avin/multi-static/README.md

 File handling in build mode.

+### • mappingDevLocationRewrite

+The function of substituting the destination string from mapping for dev-mode.

-### • mappingDevServeLocationRewrite
+### • mappingBuildLocationRewrite

-The function of substituting the destination string from mapping.
+The function of substituting the destination string from mapping for build-mode.

 ### • beforeBuild